darkRose173/goREST/README.md

 ```

 **Response:**
-API endpoint above returns the collection of books stored in the database
+API endpoint above returns the collection of all the books stored in the database
 (200 OK)

 ### POSTMAN API:
 GET, PUT, POST, DELETE API's can be tested using POSTMAN API

-### API
+**API**
-/api/books/ GET         : Retrieves all the books stored in the database
+/api/books/ GET         : Retrieves all the books stored in the database <br>
-/api/books/ POST        : Creates a new entry of a book
+/api/books/ POST        : Creates a new entry of a book <br>
 /api/books/{id} DELETE  : Deletes an entry of a book with ID
 /api/books/{id} PUT     : To update a book entry with ID